 The Trust has taken steps to implement the requirements of the Tobacco Legislation Amendment Act 2012 in consultation with GBOTA and other users of the Reserve.
+Smoking is no longer permitted in the outside spectator areas of the grandstand.

 Privacy